Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Discussion

-Narratives are predominantly linear and are most effective in conveying a single perspective.
-According to Spiro and Jehng~\cite{spiro1990cognitive}, \textit{"linearity of media is not a problem when the subject matter being taught is well structured and fairly simple.
-However, as content increases in complexity and ill-structuredness, increasingly greater amounts of important information are lost with linear approaches."} Can we create visual narratives that permit multiple perspectives and allow different narrative flows?
-As Hullman and Diakopolus~\cite{Hullman:6064988} point out conveying a point of view requires careful over-emphasis.
-It is well known that multiple perspectives are needed to learn complex topics \cite{einsiedel2006challenges}.
+{\bf Stories as graphs:} Narratives are predominantly linear and are most effective in conveying a single perspective.
+According to Spiro and Jehng~\cite{spiro1990cognitive}, \textit{``linearity of media is not a problem when the subject matter being taught is well structured and fairly simple.
+However, as content increases in complexity and ill-structuredness, increasingly greater amounts of important information are lost with linear approaches.''} Can we create visual narratives that permit multiple perspectives and allow different narrative flows?
+As Hullman and Diakopolus~\cite{hullman2011visualization} point out conveying a point of view requires careful over-emphasis.
+It is well known that multiple perspectives are needed to learn complex topics~\cite{einsiedel2006challenges}.
 We do not have good frameworks for classifying story complexity in a manner that can inform visualizations.
 A simple narrative has one causal pathway and is unidirectional.
 How do we characterize structures that are more complex?
 A taxonomy may allow us to develop visualization techniques.
 Effective storytelling is subject of interest to a diverse group of researchers in social sciences, computer science, and biological sciences.
 A taxonomy may allow us to map findings from these disparate domains and develop theories and guidelines.
 One approach could be to use graph theory.
-Here milestones, events, or information would be nodes and the flows or connections would be arcs.
+Here milestones, events, or information would be nodes and connections or flows represent edges.
 A simple story is a unidirectional planar graph with no branches.
 Let us call this a basic graph.
 In our narrative, we had a more general network.
-The activities of each microbe is close to a basic graph.
-The activities of different microbes interact creating a more general graph.
-Since these flows occurred in parallel and all share the same time dynamics we have a directed graph.
-The role of genes however changes the structure of the graph.
+The activities of an individual microbe (e.g., sun-harvester preparing sugar) is close to a basic graph.
+The activities of these microbes interacting (e.g., ``preparing sugar'' \& ``eating sugar'') creates a more general graph.
+Since these connections occurred in parallel and all share the same time dynamics we have a directed graph that represents \textbf{S1}.
+The role of genes, \textbf{S2}, however, changes the structure of the graph.
 We could view the genomics as nested information.
-Embedded in each node corresponding to an activity of a microbe, there was genomic data.
-In our visualization, we visualized the embedded data in a narrative that was occurring in parallel in a separate space.
-Our inability to connect effectively these two stories for the visitors suggests that for these types of graphs we need to consider other visualization techniques.
+Embedded in each node corresponding to an event (e.g., ``preparing sugar''), there was genomic data (e.g., time of expression \& amount of transcript).
+In our visualization, we present the embedded data in a narrative that was occurring in parallel in a separate space.
+That is, we presented genomic data in a dynamic histogram on the bottom of the screen separate from the animation in the center while both update in parallel.
+Our limited success in effectively connecting these two stories for the visitors highlights the need to consider other visualization techniques for these graphs.
 In short, we contend that there is a need for a richer taxonomy.
-The graph approach appears to be promising and merits further exploration.